Higher education institutions must do a better job at strategic planning and environmental scanning.

 Another commonly used tool is the PESTLE (Political, Economic, Social, Technological, Legal, and Environmental).
 This framework helps organizations analyze external trends but neglects to look at the organization’s operational capacity.
 Furthermore, some believe that this framework leads to paralysis by analysis due to the requirement to regularly collect data.

 At The Change Leader, we use the SKEPTIC Environmental Scanning Model, initially developed by Stephen Haines.
 In their book “Reinventing Strategic Planning: The Systems Thinking Approach,” Haines and his coauthor Jim McKinlay stated, “More and different details about the future come out when you look at all the many key factors in the environment using the SKEPTIC framework.”

 Here’s the breakdown of SKEPTIC’s components as well as how we see it being used for institutions of higher education:

-- E (Environment and economics) – Environment and economics looks at what’s happening locally, regionally, nationally and internationally.
+- E (Environment and economics) – Environment and economics look at what’s happening locally, regionally, nationally, and internationally.
 For example, the recent recession changed the composition of many institutions’ enrollments by bringing older individuals who had lost their jobs in the economic downturn back into the classroom.

 - P (Political and regulatory) – This category should come as no surprise, considering the animosity expressed about higher education by policymakers at the federal and state levels.
 Therefore, this category offers the opportunity to think critically about potential long-term ramifications concerning politics, funding, and regulatory decisions.